 A very taboo topic in South Asian societies is the topic of masturbation.
 In fact, young brown girls and boys weren’t even told about masturbation, let alone have gotten the “sex talk.”
 There was no talk about periods, porn, masturbation, or sex.
-This is because we come from generations of brown families whose childhoods were spent being constrained.
-As new generations came, however, times changed.
+This is because we come from generations of brown families whose childhoods were spent being constrained as new generations came.
+However, times have changed.
 The 21st century brought in new ideas and challenged old ones.
-For south Asian families, this wasn’t a big deal to them even though they were living in a western country, Parents were still going to teach their kids what was taught to them because they didn’t want their children to become “westernized.”
+For south Asian families, this wasn’t a big deal to them even though they were living in a western country.
+Parents were still going to teach their kids what was taught to them because they didn’t want their children to become “westernized.”

 We aren’t westernized.
 But now we know, we are aware.
 And being aware is the greatest gift anyone can have.
 Knowing about taboo things, studying them isn’t bad or “haram.”
 It’s an individual trying to learn about the culture and society.
 Anyways, how many Muslims behind closed doors watch porn or masturbate nowadays?
 It’s more than you think, trust me.

 Muslim women around the world have been told what to do with their bodies for centuries.
 They have never been in control.
 They have never had the chance to be liberated.
 It feels me with so much happiness to say that that is finally changing.
 But the question is: why shouldn’t we masturbate?
 It is not stated in the Quran that Muslims cannot masturbate.
 However, Muslim mothers have still told their sons and daughters that they shouldn’t.
 As a Muslim woman myself, I would have liked it if somebody told me that I have the right to do whatever I want with my body when I was younger.